pdf-viewer-react/react-pdf/README.md

 <br/>
 <div align="center">
-  Works seamlessly on your React.js websites.
+  Works seamlessly on your React or Next.js websites.
 Fast, Customizable and Web Responsive PDF viewer.
 Save you weeks of development time.
 </div>
 <br/>